 Who can apply as a mentee?

 You can participate in the Mentoring Programme once during your Master's studies.
 As a doctoral student you can apply at any time of your studies and even though you participated already during your master’s programme.
 You should have an idea of your expectations concerning your career after your post graduate studies.
-Please note, that your mentor does not serve as an advisor for your doctoral thesis.
+If you are a doctoral student and want to become a mentee, please contact University of Oulu Graduate School: uniogs(at)oulu.fi as they have a separate application process.

 Applicants who have proceeded furthest with their studies or have only little work experience especially in their own field come first.
 Keep an open mind for a mentor who has a different background than you – a person from another field may introduce completely new perspectives to your career planning.

-There will be two info sessions when the application period has begun, and it is warmly recommended for everyone planning to apply.
-The info session will give you a better idea of the requirements and content of the programme.
+There will be discussion sessions when the application period has ended, and it is mandatory for all applicants to participate in order to continue in the process.
+The discussion session will give you a better idea of the requirements and content of the programme.
 It is also a good opportunity to ask more about mentoring.
+In the session your will discuss with others about your motivation and reasons to apply to the programme.
+Read more about the discussion sessions (section 2) and schedule.

 Have you already found a mentor?

-The approved mentees will be trained before the one-on-one meetings start.
+The approved mentees will be trained before the one-to-one meetings start.
 It is essential that you take part in the orientation so you get an idea of your responsibilities in the process, and have a flying start to your mentoring process.
-The orientation will be held a week prior to the kick-off-meeting where you will meet your mentor for the first time.
+The orientation will be held online about a week prior to the kick-off-meeting where you will meet your mentor for the first time.

 Master’s degree students: